Kalif Raymond Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Matchup vs. Green Bay

-- Raymond has averaged nine receiving yards per game in his two career matchups against the Packers, 17.5 fewer than his over/under for Sunday's game.
+- In his two matchups against the Packers, Raymond's nine receiving yards average is 18.5 less than his over/under for Sunday's game (27.5).

 Recent Performances